abhisarmittal/NJRSF/README.md

 app-noIntegration is a webhook which works completely fine without integration

-app-awhere is attempting to make an awhere integration.
-As of 4:30 on 3/2/19, it is working.
+app-awhere is with awhere integration.
+It is working.

+app-awhere2 is attempt to add if statements in awhere integration.

 ALWAYS COPY AND PASTE CODE IF YOU WISH TO TEST UR APP THROUGH APP.PY.
 DO NOT RENAME FILES.